-Some include major gaps the understanding of the impact of liquid consistency and food texture on swallowing physiology, both in healthy and disordered older adults.
+Some major gaps include the understanding of the impact of liquid consistency and food texture on swallowing physiology, both in healthy and disordered older adults.
 The use of texture-modified foods and thickened liquids in the treatment of dysphagia in older adults is an area which need more research and provide strong grounds for clinical practice.